ApogeeIntegration/Tableau-Utilities/twb2pdf/README.md

 Steps required for use:

-1. Create a .csv file with columns named after the filter and cells filled in with filter specifications
+1. Create a .csv file with columns named after the filter and cells filled in with parameter and/or filter specifications*
 2. Have the desired dashboard view uploaded to your server
 2. Run the script on terminal or command prompt using the arguments described below.